Our core philosophy is to provide options, resources, and information about how to increase safety and build a life free of violence.

 - Walk ins and/or appointments are welcome at our public office at 1202 SE Douglas St., Roseburg.
 Monday through Friday, 8:30-5 pm.

-- Legal services/restraining order assistance is at the Douglas County Courthouse, Monday through Friday at 7:30 am (Closed for major holidays)
+- Legal advocacy/restraining order assistance is at the Douglas County Courthouse, Monday through Friday at 7:30am (Closed for major holidays)